Sexual Bullying Disrupts Childhood

 - Using their online relationship to learn private gossip to control children in the future

-Because of the nature of the internet, it is relatively simple for groomers to hide their identity when they are on the internet.
-They will usually pretend to be a child themselves and then chat and become ‘friends’ with children they are targeting.
+Because of the way the internet operates, it is relatively simple for groomers to hide their identity online.
+They will usually pretend to be a child themselves.
+They chat and become ‘friends’ with their child targets.

 This form of abuse is on the rise.
 Very often groomers will send messages to hundreds of young people and wait for a response.
-Otherwise they try to connect with children who have publicly declared they are vulnerable in some way.
-They are instantly attracted to children who have “sexy” usernames or use modern sexual banter.
+Otherwise they try to connect with children who have publicly declared their vulnerability.
+They home in on children who have sexy usernames or use modern provocative banter.
 Their aim is to get that child to take part in some form of sexual activity.
-If this is on film it can be circulated or used as blackmail.
+If this is on film, the perpetrator can threaten to circulate it and blackmail the victim.

 Sexual grooming is increasing because children are often too ashamed of themselves to report it.
 They may feel guilty that they have let themselves and their parents down.
 Or they may still trust the groomer and believe they are in a real life relationship with either a boyfriend or a girlfriend.

 “Stalking someone on the net” is practically a figure of speech.
 We all spend so much time researching online.
 However, actually stalking is a terrifying and dangerous behaviour which is on the increase.
 Anyone can become a target and children are no exception.

 Stalking has become a direct progression from cyberbullying, encouraging some people to become obsessed with tracking the movements of others.
 While mostly this is innocent and a normal part of modern life, stalking is also a tool of online sexual groomers and abusers.